Cryptonomic/Conseil/docs/README.md

 #### `orderBy`

 Sort condition, multiple may be supplied for a single query.
-Inner obejct(s) will contain `field` and `direction` properties.
+Inner object(s) will contain `field` and `direction` properties.
 The former is `name` from the `/v2/metadata/<platform>/<network>/<entity>/attributes/` metadata response, the latter is one of 'asc', 'desc'.

 #### `aggregation`